NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 .. describe:: my_bgp_id (mandatory)

-	An array of four positive integer numbers, e.g. [1, 2, 3, 4], which together define per RFC 4271 "A 4-octet unsigned integer that indicates the BGP Identifier of the sender of BGP messages" which is "determined up startup and is the same for every local interface and BGP peer" [2].
+    An array of four positive integer numbers, e.g. [1, 2, 3, 4], which together
+    define per RFC 4271 "A 4-octet unsigned integer that indicates the BGP Identifier of the sender of BGP messages" which is "determined up startup and is the same for every local interface and BGP peer" [2].

 .. describe:: peers."<ADDRESS>" (optional)

     This setting defines the set of peers from which incoming connections will be accepted.
-By default no such peers are defined and thus all incoming connections are accepted.
+By default no such peers are defined and thus all incoming connections are rejected.

-	The double-quoted address value must be an IPv4 or IPv6 address or a prefix (an IP address and positive integer maximum length separated by a forward slash, e.g. "1.2.3.4/32").
+	The double-quoted address value must be an IPv4 or IPv6 address or a prefix, e.g. "1.2.3.4" or "1.2.3.0/24.

 	The value of this setting is a TOML table which may be specified inline or as a separate section in the config file, e.g.: